EducationalTestingService/rsmtool/doc/evaluation.rst

 In this case, the variance of rater errors is computed as a pooled variance estimator.

-We first calculate the within within-subject variance of human ratings for each response, :math:`V_i`, using denominator :math:`c_i - 1`:
+We first calculate the within-subject variance of human ratings for each response, :math:`V_i`, using denominator :math:`c_i - 1`:

 :math:`V_{i} = \displaystyle\frac{\sum_{j=1}^c H_{i,j} - \bar{H}_i}{c_i-1}`